Robin1999Stark/Recipe_Tagger/README.md

         pipenv install to install dependencies

+## Split text
-## Split text into one sentence per line.
+Split text into one sentence per line.
 Is needed for the Tecoholic anotator: https://tecoholic.github.io/ner-annotator/
   - navigate to `label_extractor_model` folder and run:

         pipenv run python create_all_recipes.py